nricciardi/taskup/README.md

 - [x] Internalization
 - [ ] Set link in Documentation and Contribute in menu
 - [ ] 404 and 500 pages
+- [ ] Fix dark mode color
+- [ ] Remove year from deadline if we are in the current year

 ### Python
 - [ ] (!)
 Implement try-except in exposed methods